moxi-git/moxi-git/README.md

-i dont really know what to say. but umm... i make stuff i guess?
+i dont really know what to say. but umm... i make stuff i guess? (very sometimes)

 For more projects and stuff checkout my codeberg: [://codeberg/moxi](https://codeberg.org/moxi)